Stacy lives on a small homestead in Northern Michigan. She is a passionate amateur apiarist and nature lover.

 Is it better to build your own hive or buy one?

 Next to none.
 Bees can even be kept on urban roofs.
-Though you should check that your city does not have an ordinance against keeping bees.
+However, you should check that your city does not have an ordinance against keeping bees.

 © 2018 Stacy Hannert